 This gently imagined future creates a make-believe space in which the children can begin to reflect on their experience of this fraught moment in history, to place it into the context of the lives they plan to lead and the changes they think will happen in the world.
 Their imagined remembrances become a lens through which they and the viewer too can reflect both on the things we are living through and their own hopes and fears for the future.

 To create the film Andy and Beckie worked with a group of children at Billingham South Community Primary School in the Borough of Stockton-on-Tees.
-Over the course of a week we explored a range of topics together, beginning first by imagining solutions to what they saw as their Billingham’s biggest problems before going on to think about the challenges and disasters they and their town might and what face in the future and the children’s aspirations for their own adults lives, all the things they hoped to do and the people they hoped to become.
+Over the course of a week they explored a range of topics together, beginning first by imagining solutions to what they saw as their Billingham’s biggest problems before going on to think about the challenges and disasters they and their town might and what face in the future and the children’s aspirations for their own adults lives, all the things they hoped to do and the people they hoped to become.